Otto Elfeldt

-Otto Elfeldt (10 October 1895 – 23 October 1982) was a German general during World War II and a POW at Trent Park.
-He was also a recipient of the German Cross in Gold of Nazi Germany.
+Otto Elfeldt (10 October 1895 – 23 October 1982) was a German career military officer who took part in both world wars.
+He became a Generalleutnant during World War II and commanded division and corps level infantry units.
+After the D-Day invasion, he was taken as a prisoner of war, and was held at Trent Park and Island Farm until 1948.
+He was a recipient of the German Cross in Gold of Nazi Germany.